anna-dor-plumsail/documents-docs/source/flow/how-tos/create-docx-from-template.rst

 **Get file content**

-This action gets file content of specified file from a SharePoint document library.
+This action gets file content of the specified file from a SharePoint document library.
 You just specify SharePoint site URL and path to your file.
 We use this action to read .docx template.

 You can use any other connector to get files from your system.